 The comma-separator.
 Must be a character code.
 Default is (of course) the comma.
 Character codes can be specified using the 0' notion.
-E.g., separator (0';).
+E.g., using separator (0';) parses a semicolon separated file.

 ignore\quotes(+Boolean)

 If true (default false), threat double quotes as a normal character.